The Short Happy Life of Francis Macomber: Major themes

 Wilson has courage but Macomber, who is afraid of lions, has none.
 When the cowardly husband, whose wife had made her way from Wilson's tent hours before, finds the courage to face the charging buffalo, he forges the identity he wants: the courage to face both wild animals and his wife.
 Tragically, Macomber's happiness is measured in hours, and indeed in minutes.
 Hemingway biographer Carlos Baker opines that Macomber loses his fear as the buffalo charges, and the loss of fear ushers Macomber into manhood, which Margot instantly kills.

 Baker suggests that Wilson symbolizes the man free of woman (because he refuses to allow Margot to dominate him) or of fear; the man Macomber wishes to be.
 Wilson understands, as he blasts the lion dead, that Margot is a woman who needs to be dominated.
 Jeffrey Meyers considers Margot Macomber to be the villain of the story.
 She characterises "a predatory (rather than a passive) female who is both betrayer and murderer"; and she emphasizes a connection between "shooting and sex."

 Francis Macomber has lived most of his adult life under the manipulative and domineering influence of Margot.
 He cannot bring himself to face her and assert his leadership in their marriage, allowing her to step all over him.
 The text implies that the affair with Wilson is not the first time Margot has cheated on her husband.
 Macomber, fleeing from the lion, is unimpressive when compared with Wilson, the seasoned hunter and safari-veteran, cool and collected in the face of danger.

-The loss of Macomber’s manhood in the encounter with the lion mirrors the blow he takes when Margot blatantly cheats on him.
+The loss of Macomber's manhood in the encounter with the lion mirrors the blow he takes when Margot blatantly cheats on him.
 This appears to push him over the edge.
 Macomber translates his fury into the intensity of the hunt.
-He experiences rising confidence and bravery during the hunt, as he seeks to take back the manhood he has lost, or perhaps never had.
+He experiences rising confidence and bravery during the hunt, as he seeks to take back the manhood he never found.

-Macomber’s transformation is symbolized at the beginning with Macomber's offering the group “lime juice or lemon squash".
+Macomber's transformation is symbolized at the beginning with Macomber's offering the group "lime juice or lemon squash".
 But at the end of the buffalo hunt, he and Wilson toast their success in whiskey.
 Macomber progresses from a timid rabbit drinking juice, to a hunter, downing more masculine hard liquor.